Infrastructure Automation platforms

 2020.
 Progress snags software automation platform Chef for $220M

-Progress, a Boston-area developer tool company, has acquired software automation platform Chef for $220 million.
-Chef, which went 100% open source, offers visibility into security and compliance status across all infrastructure and makes it easy to detect and correct issues long before they reach production.
-Chef’s customer list is certainly impressive, and includes tech industry stalwarts like Facebook, IBM and SAP, as well as non-tech companies like Nordstrom, Alaska Airlines and Capital One.
-The company was founded in 2008 and had raised $105 million.
+Progress, a developer tool company based in the Boston area, has completed the acquisition of the software automation platform Chef for a sum of $220 million.
+Chef, which transitioned to being 100% open source, provides comprehensive insights into security and compliance status across various infrastructures, enabling early detection and resolution of issues well before they impact production.
+Chef boasts an impressive roster of customers, including renowned tech giants such as Facebook, IBM, and SAP, as well as non-tech companies like Nordstrom, Alaska Airlines, and Capital One.
+Founded in 2008, Chef had previously raised $105 million in funding.

 2015.
 Infrastructure Automation platform Chef beefs up compliance and security